 Bookstore: It's easy to shop the UNH Law Online Bookstore!
 The UNH Law Online Bookstore is operated by Barnes and Noble Virtual Bookstores.

 Business Service Center: The Business Service Center, located at 10 White Street, is your go-to for paying tuition, turning in time sheets, answering payroll and insurance questions, and a lot more.

 Career Services Center: Career Services can help you design a career that capitalizes on matching your interests and experience to legal opportunities.
 Eleanor MacLellan, Paula Harris, and Mary Anne Aspell conduct workshops, provide individual counseling, work with employers and maintain job listings.

 Communications: The Communications Office will want to hear your piece of the UNH Law story.
 Please e-mail firstname.lastname@example.org for all website-related inquiries and needs.

 Dean's Office: If you need to schedule a formal meeting with Dean Carpenter, you'll want to make sure to talk to her administrative assistant (and keeper of her very busy calendar), Mary O'Malley.

 Facilities: Keeping the building in good condition is William Deacon the facilities manager.
 For after-hours immediate facility concerns please reach him via his cell phone at (603) 748-3662.

 Financial Aid: Sharon Eaton is responsible for determining eligibility for student financial assistance and can answer questions regarding available financial aid programs, status of pending applications, budgeting of expenses or repayment of student loans.

-Graduate Programs: Many of you attending UNH Law are here because of our graduate programs, which include the diploma in intellectual property, and master's and master of laws degrees in commerce and technology, intellectual property, and international criminal law and justice.
+Graduate Programs: Many of you attending UNH Law are here because of our graduate programs, which include the certificate in intellectual property, and master's and master of laws degrees in commerce and technology, intellectual property, and international criminal law and justice.
 UNH Law also offers joint J.D./LL.M. degrees.

 While you attend UNH Law, you will also work closely with the co-director of Graduate Skills, Professor Jennifer Davis.
 She teaches the required courses Graduate Programs Skills I and Graduate Litigation Analysis.
 Davis also teaches the required Introduction to the American Legal System course.